 You'll notice a tooltip that says "Step 3/4: Define questions and answers".
 You can simply click on the "Manage" button and the visual editor will open up.

 Here is what the questions editor looks like:

 There are three important parts of the questions and answer editor that are labeled above with the numbers from 1 - 3.
 Here is what these labels correspond to:

-This is the navigator.
-You change the position of the navigator to any point of the questions editor canvas.
-Simply hold down the mouse button and drag the viewable window.
+2. This is the navigator.
+You can change the position of the navigator to any point of the questions editor canvas.
+Simply hold down the mouse button and drag the window around to the desired position:

-This is the Questions panel.
+3. This is the Questions panel.
 From here you can see a list of all the questions that you have created.
-You click on any of the questions to be taken directly to it in the main window.
+You click on any of the questions to be taken directly to it in the main window:

 How to Add a New Question

 You can add a new question to your quiz simply by clicking on the "Add Question" button in the top left corner of the editor:

 You'll then be asked to choose the type of question that you want to add.

 2) Select the Type of Question that you would like to Add